Friday, December 12, 2025

 Violet is the official liturgical color of Advent, alluding to the penitential tone of the season.
 Like Lent, Advent is a time for us to repent from our sins, to receive absolution from God, and to be in the state of grace for Christmas.
 On Guadete Sunday, in the midst of Advent, we have rose as our liturgical color, alluding to the upcoming joyful celebration of our savior’s nativity that will soon be here.
 We joyfully await Jesus’ coming at Christmas, just as we joyfully await his coming in the end times.

 While this is Guadete Sunday and the prophet Isaiah speaks of rejoicing, the Gospel message from John the Baptist has a different tone.
 Last Sunday, in the 3rd Chapter of Matthew’s Gospel, John the Baptist was calling the people to repent, paving the way for Jesus’ coming as the Messiah, saying that one mightier than he would be coming, baptizing not with water, but with the Holy Spirit and with fire.
-But then, the people see Jesus starting his public ministry and his proclamation of God’s kingdom, healing the sick and befriending sinners and outcasts.
-He did not meet the expectations many had of the coming Messiah.
-So, in Matthew’s Gospel today, John is sitting in prison.
+But then, the people see Jesus starting his public ministry and his proclamation of God’s kingdom, healing the sick and befriending sinners and outcasts, not meeting their expectations of the coming Messiah.
+In Matthew’s Gospel today, John is behind bars in prison.
 He sends word to Jesus: Are you the Messiah, the one we are awaiting, or do we wait for someone else?
 Jesus does not give a yes or no answer, but he tells them to look at what they see: people being healed and being made whole and the Good News being proclaimed to the poor.

 Do we see the miracles that Jesus is enacting in our own day?
 Are we open to the awesome wonder and power of God’s kingdom?
 Or are we so entrenched in our own perspective and our own little corner of the world that we are not open to all our faith can be?